 All in all, this is a super easy dish to whip up on a weeknight and it delivers a great result, especially if you use an assortment of top-notch mushrooms.
-I used a mixture of cremini, shiitake, oyster, and baby Bellas, from my lovely local mushroom guy.
+I used a mixture of lovely local cremini, shiitake, oyster, and baby Bellas, from my favourite mushroom farm.
 And I used a scrummy pantacce Toscane (flat, short, jagged, and rippled) pasta.
-Served it with nothing--except more cheese than it called for.
+Served it with nothing–except more cheese than it called for.

 This pasta with caramelized mushrooms and crispy prosciutto recipe is quite the mushroom flavor bomb.
 The umami earthiness of the mushrooms come through loud and clear in this dish, with the garlic and thyme a lingering backdrop in each bite.

 While this is a tasty dish, we did think it could use a bit more sauce to take advantage of the wonderful campanelle pasta, which is shaped with nooks and crannies to trap a lot of sauce.
 Next time I make this I’ll add 1/4 cup of cream and probably a tablespoon of freshly grated Parmesan cheese during the final step, as it would give the sauce a bit more body and provide a more luxurious mouthfeel with each bite.

 By giving the very few ingredients just the right treatment, this simple method for pasta with caramelized mushrooms and crispy prosciutto elevates a weeknight-easy pasta into a weekend centerpiece.
 The flavors and sauce are layered, by starting with prosciutto in a bare pan, a few minutes not only transforms the pieces to use when finishing the dish but begins to flavor the pan.